scuzzydude/asimov/asimov.md

 This might be something that could be decided by the artists themselves.
 They may specify dilution events upon their death, that would still give the PoAS authority over the commercialization of their IP but and mandate to balance it to achieve income for their family.

 An artist has no exclusivity to the scooting of their genius, alive or dead.
 However, while alive and after death for some amount of time, the artist has some control to the rights to their work.
-This gives PoAS and SOA a legitimacy that third party scoots won't have.
+This gives PoAS and SOA a legitimacy that third party Scoots won't have.

 At some point after the artist's death, no income can be derived directly from their work.
 At that point, Post-Agency has definitely begun.